pure01fx/raylib-live2d/Core/README.txt

 Copy Core files here.
-Here should be dll/, include/, lib/, etc.
+Here should be directories like dll/, include/, lib/, etc.